Several kilometres of park roads are available for cyclists.

 Awenda has designated a stretch of its scenic Georgian Bay shoreline as a Pet Beach.
 This is the only public beach in the park where pets are permitted.
 However they still must be kept on a two metre leash and it is the owner’s responsibility to clean up after them.

-The park is not open for camping, but the trails and forests are available as a backcountry style experience for the more adventuresome ski and snowshoe enthusiast.
+See another side of Awenda in the winter.
+The park is not open for camping, but the trails and forests are available as a backcountry-style ski or snowshoe experience.

-Trails begin at the Trail Centre, a cozy wood heated log cabin.
-Although 17 kilometres of ski trail are often packed and set with a single track, be prepared to occasionally track your own trails due to the backcountry intent of this self-use winter program.
+Although the ski trails may be packed and set with a single track, be prepared to occasionally track your own trails due to the backcountry intent of this self-use winter program.
+For current trail conditions at Awenda and other Ontario Parks check the Ski Report.

-Dogs are not permitted on winter trails and visitors must provide their own equipment as rentals are not available.
+Dogs are not permitted on winter trails and visitors must provide their own equipment, rentals are not available.